 52.1 ensure that the project interim scientific report and the project final scientific report is evaluated within two months under the procedures specified in Paragraph 46 of the Cabinet Regulation by at least two experts, by completing Annex 10 to the Procedure “Form of the Individual/Consolidated Evaluation of the Project Interim/Final Scientific Report” according to the Expertise Methodology.
 If the experts cannot agree on the consolidated evaluation of the project interim scientific report or the project final scientific report, the Council shall involve another expert to evaluation the project interim scientific report or the project final scientific report and, taking into account the individual evaluations of the project interim scientific report and the project final scientific report submitted by the previously involved experts, shall prepare and submit to the Information System the consolidated evaluation of the project interim scientific report and/or the project final scientific report, having previously coordinated it with other experts who have provided individual evaluations of the project interim scientific report and the project final scientific report;

-52.2 summarise the recommendations included in the expert consolidated evaluation of the interim scientific report or the final scientific report of the project and submit them for consideration by the Commission, which shall decide, within its terms of reference, on the necessity and feasibility of implementing those recommendations in the execution of the project concerned, instructing the Council to amend the project agreement accordingly, if necessary;
+52.2 summarize the recommendations included in the expert consolidated evaluation of the interim scientific report or the final scientific report of the project and submit them for consideration by the Commission, which shall decide, within its terms of reference, on the necessity and feasibility of implementing those recommendations in the execution of the project concerned, instructing the Council to amend the project agreement accordingly, if necessary;

-52.3 organise, if necessary after further evaluation of the projects, in cooperation with the Commission, an evaluation of the progress of the project, with the participation of the experts involved in the evaluation of the project proposal, the project proposers, including, if appropriate, other experts in the field.
+52.3 organize, if necessary after further evaluation of the projects, in cooperation with the Commission, an evaluation of the progress of the project, with the participation of the experts involved in the evaluation of the project proposal, the project proposers, including, if appropriate, other experts in the field.
 An evaluation of the progress of the project will be organised in case the consolidated evaluation of the interim scientific report is "to continue the project".

 XI.
 Council interim and final report on the implementation of the programme